-A: It is important that our volunteer get a full picture of your home environment, and that includes everyone who lives with you.
+A: It is important that our volunteers get a full picture of your home environment, and that includes everyone who lives with you.
 We check the yard, fencing, where the dog will be kept, as well as chat with the members of your family about their involvement and expectations.

 Q: Does it matter that I applied with several rescues?

 A: If you have applied with other rescue organizations or are considering another breed of dog, please let us know at the time of application as this will help facilitate the application process with MABCR.

 Is your question not answered above?
 Please complete the form below and we’ll e-mail you back!